-To provision user accounts from Active Directory, configure first the LDAP connection of the Portal to the AD server (Domain Controller):
+To provision user accounts from Active Directory, configure first the LDAP connection of the Portal to the AD servers (Domain Controllers):

 1. Log in to the Web Console of the master Appliance (the Appliance that hosts the Portal) from a web browser.
 Replace the example by the actual address of the Portal: